oVirt/ovirt-site/source/feature/backupawareness.html.md

 4)Adding a quartz job that will awake every BackupPeriodInHours and check for the last backup available, according to that it will set/clear the appropriate warning

-[optional] Adding a cleanup mechanism for the table in the same manner audit_log is cleaned, may be implemented with the same quartz job

 ### Benefit to oVirt

 The benefit to oVirt is a clear indication in case of luck of backups and a minimal engine downtime in case of corruption